Logo

 What is Reimbursement and Disbursement as per UAE VAT Rules?

-When you, as a service provider or agent, pay on your client's behalf and subsequently bill them to recover these expenses, there are two types of expense recovery procedures:
+As a service provider or agent, when you make payments on behalf of your client and subsequently bill them to recover these expenses, there are two types of expense recovery procedures:

 • reimbursement, and